rahulsaha7/ResumeMaker/API/README.md

 ```
 Endpoint : baseurl/login

-Or
+        OR

 Endpoint : baseurl/index.php/login

 ```

 ```
-    Patameters :
+    ## Parameters :

             `email`
             `password`

-    Please be sure that the names of `parameters` should be same as above
+    Please be sure that the names of [Parameters](parameters) should be same as above